ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 Before use this plugin, you need to have a KeyCDN account.
 You can [sign up by this link](https://www.keycdn.com/?a=7126), and you can get $10 free credit, that is included 250GB web traffic, it's enough for your test, and can use for a long time (if you don't have too much web traffic).

-Installation online video, install it for less than 3 minutes, things become so easy:
+Video - install and enable it within 3 minutes:

 [youtube https://www.youtube.com/watch?v=cushugwf4Aw]